 Liz Beaven, EdD, has been involved in Waldorf education for 40 years as a class teacher, school administrator, adult educator, researcher, writer, parent, and grandparent.
 Born and educated in New Zealand, she began her journey in Waldorf education at the Rudolf Steiner School in New York City then spent 21 years at the Sacramento Waldorf School as a class teacher and school administrator.
 She received a doctorate in Educational Leadership from the University of California, Davis in 2011.
 She served for a short period as President of Rudolf Steiner College in California and was Provost of the California Institute of Integral Studies in San Francisco before taking her current position as the Executive Director of the Alliance for Public Waldorf Education.
 She has been actively engaged in the expansion of Waldorf education in the US into public schools from the early 1990s.
 Liz is a member of the Ideal Learning Round Table, a national advocacy group, a participant in the Waldorf Associations Working Group, and participates in international research on Waldorf education.

-Heather Church is the Co-Director of the Waldorf Early Childhood Association of North America (WECAN), Heather has many years of experience as an early childhood teacher, teacher trainer and adult educator.
-She serves as a member of the Council of Anthroposophical Initiatives (CAO), the International Teacher Educators Forum (ITEF) and the IASWECE Teacher Trainers’ Group.
+Heather Church is the Co-Director of the Waldorf Early Childhood Association of North America (WECAN) and a member of the Board.
+Heather has many years of experience as an early childhood educator, teacher trainer, and adult educator, working with Waldorf parents.
+She serves on the Council of Anthroposophical Initiatives (CAO) and attends the International Teacher Educators Forum (ITEF) and the IASWECE Teacher Trainers’ Group monthly meetings.
 Heather lives in Gores Landing, Ontario, Canada.

 Vernon Dewey has been serving as a class teacher and faculty chair at Mālamalama Waldorf School since 2022.
 Previously, he taught at The Denver Waldorf School for 14 years, including serving as Education Director for the 2021-22 school year.
 He was a founding member of DWS’s Diversity, Equity, and Inclusivity Committee, working to deepen and fulfill Waldorf education’s social mission organizationally and in the classroom.
 He also teaches Grade 7 In Gradalis’s Teaching as an Art program and its teacher training program.
 He received his Waldorf Teaching Certificate and Master’s in Education from Antioch University of New England in 2010.